 Rowan's Lane Vineyard

-Again, a small block isolated from others, this time planted on the banks of the Merri River outside Warrnambool, the most easterly part of the Henty region.
+A very small block isolated from others, this time planted on the banks of the Merri River outside Warrnambool, the most easterly part of the Henty region.
 It was planted in 1998 by the Rafferty family, to MV6 and 115 clones of Pinot Noir, P58 Chardonnay, Pinot Gris, a little Riesling and some Cabernet Sauvignon.
 The vineyard is influenced by two major features.
-Firstly, the sea, which is within 2km or so, and the retreat of which revealed the sands and shells that compose the subsoils of the vineyard.
+Firstly, the sea, which is within 2km, and the retreat of which revealed the sands and shells that compose the subsoils of the vineyard.
 Secondly, the Tower Hill volcano a few kilometres west, which dusted the area with black, friable, ashen topsoils.
-Even, cool ripening conditions and modest crops make for earthy, powerful Pinots, and as of 2012 we have made some lovely wine from the site.
+Even, cool ripening conditions and modest crops make for earthy, powerful Pinots, and as of 2012 we have made some lovely single-vineyard wine from the site.